datudar/data-prep-pipeline/README.md

 ## <p align="center">Data Preprocessing Pipeline</p>

-This is a data preprocessing tool for handling heterogeneous data such as binary, categorical (both numerical and textual), and numerical data.

-The output of this pipeline is a NumPy array that you can feed directly into a Scikit-learn algorithm.
+This is a data preprocessing pipeline for handling heterogeneous data such as binary, categorical (both numerical and textual), and numerical data.
+The output is a NumPy array that can be fed directly into a Scikit-learn algorithm.

 The basic steps in the pipeline are:

  1. feature selection
- 2. imputation of missing values
+ 2. imputation
  3. transformation

 ### Binary features